ryan-mcclue/musings/notes.md

 e.g measure total time and number of operations Hyper-threading useful in alleviating memory latency, e.g. one thread is waiting to get content from RAM, the other hyper-thread can execute
 However, as we are not memory bound (just going through pixel by pixel and not generating anything intermediate; will all probably stay in L1 cache), we are probably saturating the core's ALUs, so hyper-threading not as useful
-When making multi-threaded, segregate task by writing prototype function, e.g. `render_tile`
+When making multi-threaded, segregate task by writing prototype 'chunk' function, e.g. `render_tile` Then write a for loop combining these chunk functions

+When dividing a whole into pieces, an uneven divisor will give less than what's needed. so `(total + divisor - 1) / divisor` to ensure always enough.
+We will want this calculation to be last in counting sequence, e.g. tile_width then tile_count, so use on tile_count Later, will have to clamp value to handle adding extra For getting proper place in chunk, call function wrapper for pointer location per row

 When refactoring, utilise our vimrc <C-F> all files